pyldin601/polyglot-bot/README.md

 ## Overview

 Polyglot Bot is a Text-to-Speech (TTS) Telegram bot built using Rust.
 This bot converts text messages into speech in various languages and sends the audio back to the user in the Telegram chat.

 ## Supported languages

-- 🇵🇹 European Portuguese
+- 🇵🇹 Portuguese
 - 🇵🇱 Polish
+- 🇬🇧 English
+- 🇪🇸 Spanish

 ## Installation